 To-be-moms in some countries are told to skip sushi completely — while others, like in the U.S., may deem it safe occasionally as long as you know it is from a trusted source.
 “This recommendation is likely associated with the fact that if you consume sushi and it’s not prepared correctly and the fish contains bacteria, then you might develop a sickness as a result of it,” explains Avena.
 “In countries where sushi is popular and common, it’s pretty easy to get safe, clean sushi if you go to a restaurant and it’s a reputable place.”

-In Nordic countries, raw and pickled fish are a key part of nearly every daily meal — Scandinavian women who are expecting are no different, they simply opt for herring, because it isn’t as susceptible to bacteria like other forms of raw fish.
+In Nordic countries, raw and pickled fish are a key part of nearly every daily meal — Scandinavian women who are expecting are no different, they simply opt for herring, because it is not as susceptible to bacteria like other forms of raw fish.
 And in Canada, women likely aren’t skipping any kind of fish while pregnant — even sushi and sashimi.